 "The level of knowledge now needed to exploit this vulnerability is substantially less than it was 36 hours ago," the company's associate director Ollie Whitehouse told the BBC.

 "Someone with a moderate level of technical skills running their own scripts - the Raspberry Pi generation - would probably be able to launch attacks successfully and gain sensitive information.

 "As long as service providers have patched their software it would now be a prudent step for the public to update their passwords."

 However, there is no simple way to find out if they were vulnerable before.

 Organisations that used Microsoft's Internet Information Services (IIS) web server software would not have been affected.

 But Codenomicon has noted that more than 66% of the net's active sites rely on the open source alternatives Apache and Nginx, which do use OpenSSL.

-Even so, some of these sites would have also employed a feature called "perfect forward secrecy" that would have limited the number of their communications that could have been hacked.'No rush'
+Even so, some of these sites would have also employed a feature called "perfect forward secrecy" that would have limited the number of their communications that could have been hacked.

 A researcher at the University of Cambridge Computer Laboratory said it would be an overreaction to say everyone should drop what they are doing to reset all their passwords, but that those concerned should still act.

 "I think there is a low to medium risk that any given password has been compromised," said Dr Steven Murdoch.